 Jesus spent his life investing in a few people.
 His strategy for reaching all peoples was clear: make disciple-makers among a few people.
 God will lead us to live in all kinds of different places in the world.
 Yet regardless of where we live, the task we have is the same.
 No Christian is excused from the command to make disciples, and no Christian would want to escape this command.
 So every one of us looks around and asks, “How will I make disciple-makers among a few people?”

 - How will I bring them in?

 - How will I teach them to obey?

 - How will I send them out?

 No child of God is intended by God to be sidelined as a spectator in the Great Commission.
 Every child of God has been invited by God to be on the front lines of the supreme mission in all of history.
 Every disciple of Jesus has been called, loved, created, and saved to make disciples of Jesus who make disciples of Jesus who make disciples of Jesus until the grace of God is enjoyed and the glory of God is exalted among every people group on the planet.
 Making a personal plan for how we are going to join God in His mission is a huge step in joyfully experiencing the fullness of His grace in our lives as we join Him in His mission for the world.

-* See below for the free download of this Personal Disciple-Making Plan.
+* Click the link for the free download of this Personal-Disciple-Making-Plan.